Pafefliip/simple_shell/README.md

 # simple_shell
-this is an alx group project call simple_shell
+this is an alx group project called simple_shell